"Mr Esmond Knight, as the Marquess of Dorset, reminded us more of the football field than a a royal palace."

 W. Stanley Moss - reviewing Esmond's This Is Your Life programme, February 1957

-"Eric Thompson supplies the hero with all the wistful charm his author has wished on him, Margery Mason adds another
+"Eric Thompson supplies the hero with all the wistful charm his author has wished on him, Margery Mason adds

-sub-Dickensian grotesques, is marvellously matched to the father."
+on sub-Dickensian grotesques, is marvellously matched to the father."

 Robert Cushman - reviewing The Black Swan Winter, at the Hampstead Theatre Club, in the magazine Plays and players, July 1969